Popjustice

+After a semi-hiatus since mid-2021 and two posts during 2022, as of 2023, the journalism component of the website has migrated to Substack, with the Popjustice forums remaining at the original location.

 Popjustice £20 Music Prize

 In 2003, Popjustice set up the Popjustice £20 Music Prize, in order to find the best British pop single of the year, as a parody of the Mercury Music Prize and held on the same night, usually at a bar in Central London.

 Popjustice books and albums

 A series of Popjustice books called Popjustice Idols were published in March 2006.
 They are illustrated by David Whittle.
-Drawing inspiration from Roger Hargreaves' Mr Men books, these feature amusing looks at the lives of pop stars.
+Drawing inspiration from Roger Hargreaves's Mr Men books, these feature amusing looks at the lives of pop stars.
 The initial titles were Kylie Minogue, Madonna, Robbie Williams and Eminem with a Take That version released in April 2006.
-Four more were released in November 2006 featuring Pete Doherty, Elton John, Britney Spears and Michael Jackson, and there is talk of this range expanding into a TV format A compilation album was also released in October 2006, titled Popjustice: 100% Solid Pop Music.
+Four more were released in November 2006 featuring Pete Doherty, Elton John, Britney Spears and Michael Jackson.
+A compilation album was also released in October 2006, titled Popjustice: 100% Solid Pop Music.